philips_js platform allows you to control Philips TVs which expose the jointSPACE JSON-API.

 Also, note that version 6 of the API needs to be authenticated by a PIN code displayed on your TV.

-Adding Philips TV to your Home Assistant instance can be done via the user interface, by using this My button:
+To add the Philips TV integration to your Home Assistant instance, use this My button:

 If the above My button doesn’t work, you can also perform the following steps manually: